 David Hockney’s Garroby Hill serves as a timely reminder of the winding road to Christmas, through desolation to hope.

-How to support your child’s well-being: Connect
+How to support your child’s well-being: Be creative and play

 As part of our ground breaking research into the well-being of children, we have worked with nef* to find out what children can do to support their own well-being and how you can help

 For too many children living in families struggling with debt, a knock at the door can be terrifying.

 Melissa's story: We helped turn around a young carer's life

 'I’ve received so much support from The Children’s Society’s Young Carers in Focus programme', Melissa says.